1. Gautama Buddha was born in __________.

 Explanation: Convened by Kanishka in the 1st century CE.

-37. The Fourth Buddhist Council under Kanishka resulted in:
+37. The Fourth Buddhist Council under Kanishka resulted in__________.

 A) Division into Hinayana and Mahayana